hhru/android-multimodule-plugin/plugins/hh-geminio/README_EN.md

 Options:

-- `typeForAll` -- connection type for every dependency in the list, could be one of this values:
+- `typeForAll` -- connection type for every dependency in the list, could be one of these values:
   * `compileOnly`
   * `api`
   * `implementation`
+  * `testImplementation`
+  * `androidTestImplementation`

 - `dependencies` - dependencies list to add into build.gradle

-You can use dependencies of two different types:
+There are few types of dependencies:

+- `mavenArtifact` -- maven artifact dependency, e.g. `"org.company:artifact:1.0"`
 - `project` -- project dependency, e.g. `project(":shared-core-model")`
 - `libsConstant` -- library dependency, e.g `"org.company:artifact:1.0"` or `Libs.jetpack.compose`